Variational Analysis of Constrained M-Estimators: Motivation and Examples

-Constraints related to maximizers, maximum values, and level sets motivate the choice of the aw-distance in a profound way as neither pointwise nor uniform convergence would be satisfactory with regard to those: Pointwise convergence fails to ensure convergence of maximizers and uniform convergence applies essentially only to continuous functions defined on compact sets (supports).
+Constraints related to maximizers, maxima, and level-sets motivate the choice of the aw-distance in a profound way as neither pointwise nor uniform convergence would be satisfactory with regard to those: Pointwise convergence fails to ensure convergence of maximizers and uniform convergence applies essentially only to continuous functions defined on compact sets.